neg4n/good-typescript-libraries-template/README.md

-# Good TypeScript Library Template
+# Good TypeScript Libraries Template

 An opinionated production-ready TypeScript **monorepo** template with automated builds, testing, and releases powered by Nx.